scottsen/morphogen/examples/README.md

 **Happy coding!** 🎨🎵🔬

-Explore, experiment, and create amazing simulations, sounds, and visualizations with Kairo!
+Explore, experiment, and create amazing simulations, sounds, and visualizations with Morphogen!

 ---